Skip to main content

 Retrieve Monitor Data

-You can retrieve monitor details including stats on evaluation progress.
+You can retrieve a monitor’s details via API including a list of recent events and stats on associated evaluation progress.

 • Python